Norc/foundry-custom-hotbar/README.md

+**PLEASE NOTE: v9 COMPATIBILITY UPDATE COMING 12/21/2021, SORRY ABOUT DELAY ** While the module is mostly working for v9, there are some oddities that need to be addressed.
+Update coming soon.

 # Custom Hotbar
 Foundry VTT module to add an extra, fully functional macro hotbar above the core Foundry macro hotbar: